benlmaoujoud/simplex-Algorithm/README.md

 # simplex-Algorithm
-this include C implementation for Linear programming Simplex method
+this include JAVASCRIPT implementation for Linear programming Simplex method